Things to Do in Tangier – A Local Guide’s Perspective

 - Combine it with your Medina walk

-- Read the main panels they explain the story clearly
+- Read the main panels because they explain the story clearly

 - Respect the quiet atmosphere inside